jakebrehm/multitooner/readme.md

 ## Issues and future plans

 - As described by the *Toontown Rewritten* team, the [Invasion API](https://github.com/ToontownRewritten/api-doc/blob/master/invasions.md) is typically not up to date.
 Unfortunately, there's nothing that can be done about this in *MultiTooner*.
 - Login info for each account is stored in a plain text configuration file.
-This shouldn't be a problem assuming no one has access to your computer, but I'd still like to improve on it in the future.
+This shouldn't be a problem assuming no one has access to your computer, but I'd still like to improve on it in the future by adding password encryption.
 - Currently, the windows for adding and removing accounts are very clunky.
 As useful as it is, I'm limited by what *rumps* has to offer.
 I'd like to look into this more eventually, or find an alternative solution.

 ## Authors